abinit/abinit/doc/tutorial/eph4isotc.md

     MgB2_eph4isotc/flow_mgb2_phonons/w0/t1/outdata/out_GSR.nc  --is-metal
 ```

-The fist argument is a GSR.nc (WFK.nc) file with the energies in the IBZ.
+The fist argument is a *GSR.nc* (*WFK.nc*) file with the energies in the IBZe
-used to build the star-function interpolant.
+that will be used to build the star-function interpolant.
 The quality of the interpolant will obviously depend on the density of this $\kk$-mesh.
-The second file contains the ab-initio eigenvalues along a $\kk$-path computed with a standard NSCF run.
+The second file contains the *ab-initio* eigenvalues along a $\kk$-path computed with a standard NSCF run.

 !!!
 Note

-    Note the use of the `--is-metal` option else *abitk* will complain that it cannot compute the gaps!
+    Note the use of the `--is-metal` option else *abitk* will complain that it cannot compute the gaps
+    as the code by default assumes a semiconductor.

-*skw_compare* produces two netcdf files (*abinitio_EBANDS.nc* and *skw_EBANDS.nc*) that we can compared
+The *skw_compare* command produces two netcdf files (*abinitio_EBANDS.nc* and *skw_EBANDS.nc*)
-using the |abicomp| script:
+that we can be passed to the |abicomp| script with the `ebands` command:

 ```sh
 abicomp.py ebands abinitio_EBANDS.nc skw_EBANDS.nc -p combiplot